-Version number Change details Date v1.00 New PHE PGD template 19 January 2016 v2.00 PHE PCV PGD amended to: include early administration from 6 weeks of age include administration for the management of outbreaks include additional healthcare practitioners in Section 3 add paragraph on patient consent to the off-label section reference the protocol for ordering storage and handling of vaccines include additional stability data from product SPCs refer to PHE vaccine incident guidance within the off-label and storage sections include rewording, layout and formatting changes for clarity and consistency with other PHE PGDs 28 November 2018 v3.00 PHE PCV PGD amended to: reflect the 1+1 schedule for individuals born on or after 1 Jan 2020 and immunisation from 12 weeks of age refer to the PCV Risk Groups PGD for the immunisation of individuals with asplenia, splenic dysfunction, complement disorder and severe immunocompromise include rewording, layout and formatting changes for clarity and consistency with other PHE PGDs 20 December 2019 v4.00 UKHSA PCV PGD amended to: include minor rewording of standard text, layout and formatting changes for clarity and consistency with organisation change and other UKHSA PGD and updated references. remove from actions following exclusion, off label and dose/frequency sections, information pertaining to the 2+1 schedule add in the exclusion section the recommendation to have minimum 4 weeks interval between PCV13 vaccinations include in the off-label section, information for partially immunised individuals as per the Green Book, Chapter 25 provide detail regarding primary dose and schedule for premature infants in cautions section include in the dose and frequency section immunisation recommendations for premature infants and unimmunised or partially immunised children as per Green Book Chapter 25 include in the special considerations information for immunisation for bone marrow transplant update the dose and frequency in line with the Green Book Chapter 25, 16 February 2022 v5.00 UKHSA PCV PGD amended to include: minor rewording, layout and formatting changes for clarity and consistency with other UKHSA PGDs new PCV15-valent vaccine (Vaxneuvance[®]) updated temperature excursion information for Prevenar[®]13 update of adverse reactions in common to both PCV vaccines clarity that outbreak doses are considered additional to the routine immunisation programme for unimmunised or partially immunised children under 2 years of age 25 January 2024
+Version Change details Date v1.0 to v3.0 New PHE PGD template 19 January 2016 to 16 February 2022 v4.0 UKHSA PCV PGD amended to: include minor rewording of standard text, layout and formatting changes for clarity and consistency with organisation change and other UKHSA PGD and updated references. remove from actions following exclusion, off label and dose/frequency sections, information pertaining to the 2+1 schedule add in the exclusion section the recommendation to have minimum 4 weeks interval between PCV13 vaccinations include in the off-label section, information for partially immunised individuals as per the Green Book, Chapter 25 provide detail regarding primary dose and schedule for premature infants in cautions section include in the dose and frequency section immunisation recommendations for premature infants and unimmunised or partially immunised children as per Green Book Chapter 25 include in the special considerations information for immunisation for bone marrow transplant update the dose and frequency in line with the Green Book Chapter 25, 16 February 2022 v5.0 UKHSA PCV PGD amended to include: minor rewording, layout and formatting changes for clarity and consistency with other UKHSA PGDs new PCV15-valent vaccine (Vaxneuvance®) updated temperature excursion information for Prevenar®13 update of adverse reactions in common to both PCV vaccines clarity that outbreak doses are considered additional to the routine immunisation programme for unimmunised or partially immunised children under 2 years of age 25 January 2024 v6.0 UKHSA PCV PGD amended to: include minor rewording, layout and formatting changes for clarity and consistency with other UKHSA PGDs incorporate the change in routine immunisation schedule for the first priming dose, from 12 weeks to 16 weeks of age.
+The second dose between one and 2 years of age remains unchanged include registered healthcare professionals named in both the Additional Roles Reimbursement Scheme (ARRS) and HMR2012 under Characteristics of staff enable vaccination in community settings of premature infants who were clinically stable when discharged from hospital advise the dosing interval between priming and booster doses may be reduced to avoid further delay to other routine vaccines required at one year of age 2 June 2025